Date: 8 Sep 2001

-She was taken to the Barnsley District Hospital where she was found to have 18% burns and then taken to the Royal Hallamshire for further treatment but died on 10 September 2001.
+She was taken to Barnsley District Hospital where she was found to have 18% burns and then taken to the Royal Hallamshire for further treatment but died on 10 September 2001.

 The police said that accelerants had been used to start the fire which was started at the front door of the property.
-The fire then spread through the house and two other girls that had been asleep upstairs escaped through a window but Lindsey Scholes, who was unconscious, was left and was in the house until the firemen arrived.
+The fire then spread through the house and two other girls that had been asleep upstairs escaped through a window but Lindsey Scholes, who was unconscious, was in the house until the firemen arrived.

 It was thought that Lindsey Scholes might have known the people that had started the fire.